apple/swift-configuration/Sources/Configuration/Documentation.docc/Documentation.md

 For a selection of more detailed examples, read through <doc:Example-use-cases>.

+For a video introduction, check out our [talk on YouTube](https://www.youtube.com/watch?v=I3lYW6OEyIs).

 These providers can be combined to form a hierarchy, for details check out <doc:Provider-hierarchy>.

 ### Quick start